 Marble has been used since ancient times for countless purposes, from buildings to furniture and works of art.
 It’s a natural stone that has been loved and recognized over time for its superior elegance and durability.
 Perhaps because of its constant use, there are some aspects that we take for granted.
 Absolute lustre is one of the most important aspects of marble that we take for granted.
 The name marble comes from ancient times, ancient Greece to be exact.
 The word comes from the verb “marmar,” which means to shine.

 But there is much more to this stunning natural stone than its glossy surface.
-So, we decided to dig deeper and explore the unknown properties that make it such a fascinating material.
+So we decided to dig deeper and explore the unknown properties that make it such a fascinating material.
 As we dig deeper, we see why marble is such a preferred stone.
 This natural stone continues to attract everyone who encounters its beauty day after day.

 The jewel of nature: Marble